 “And what do you say?” said Stefan.

 “I don’t know enough to judge.
 My father said that the policies of the king have been good and wise.
 He casts down nobles who abuse their people.
 He maintains colonies for all those who suffer from madness and melancholy, feeblemindedness and disease.
-Anyone, serf or nobleman, may present himself for training as a king’s knight, and only the best will be admitted.”
+Anyone, serf or nobleman, may present himself for training as a king’s knight, though only the best are admitted.”

 “Yet still nobles claim divine rights,” said Stefan.